jkhclimited/team_fidelity_accept_and_reject_letter_generators/readme.txt

 or
 2. python3 reject_letter.py

-To be used ONLY to generate team acceptance and rejection letters for Team Fidelity members.
+To be used ONLY to generate team acceptance and rejection letters for Team Fidelity prospects.
 Date and time are automatically set to one week after the date ending at 11:59pm EST.